intersystems-community/oex-documentation/docs/catalog/catalog.md

 You'll find the applications catalog on the main page of InterSystems Open Exchange.
 You can use filters and search options to discover various available apps.

- - On the app tile, you'll see:
- - App name
- - Short description
- - Rating
- - Category
- - Author
- - Number of app page views
- - IPM installs number (if the app has an IPM module) and its install count

-You'll find the applications catalog on the main page of InterSystems Open Exchange.
-You can use filters and search options to discover various available apps.

 On the app tile, you'll see:
  - App name
  - Short description